 Red Palm oil: aka Dende Oil, but not the same as (just) palm oil.
 This isn’t nutritionists’ favourite oil, as it’s high in saturated fat, but in air frying you’re using so little of it anyway…. and its flavour is fabulous for African and Brazilian style dishes.
 Further info here on Red Palm Oil / Dende.

 Sesame oil: do not use as a cooking oil; it’s too strongly flavoured.
 But do use as a flavouring oil, usually no more than 1 teaspoon per recipe.
 Gives a wonderful smokey taste.
 Fabulous in just about any Asian dish, and in meat marinades.
 Just store at room temperature.
 Further info here on sesame oil.

 Walnut oil: lends a luxurious flavour to risottos.
 As with all nut oils, store in fridge.
 Further info here on walnut oil.

-Other cooking fats to explore include canola oil (aka rape seed oil), which is often ranked as having the same good nutritional profile as olive oil (but with the same cooking problem of evaporating away in blown hot air), and even bacon fat — a tablespoonful won’t hurt anyone, and there’s nothing like it if you are roasting Brussel sprouts.
+Other cooking fats to explore include canola oil (aka rape seed oil), which is often ranked as having the same good nutritional profile as olive oil (but with the same cooking problem of evaporating away in blown hot air), and even bacon fat — a tablespoonful won’t hurt anyone, and there’s nothing like it if you are roasting Brussels sprouts.